 I am currently working on several ongoing projects.
 I am performing a series of chemical analyses on various fossils of keratinous structures to determine what components of these structures survive into the fossil record.

-Similarly, I am using a variety of chemical analyses to understand the organics present in fossil dinosaur (i.e., Mesozoic) bone.
+Similarly, I am using a variety of chemical analyses to understand the organics present in fossil dinosaur (e.g., Mesozoic) bone.
 This work involves samples that I aseptically excavated from Dinosaur Provincial Park in the summer of 2016.
 I wish to understand whether or not these organics are ancient, endogenous, and/or well-preserved.
 I presented a poster on this topic entitled “Life inside a dinosaur bone: a thriving microbiome” at the 2017 annual meeting of the Palaeontological Society.

 In the process of running these analyses, I have also started to investigate the organics of fossil eggshells.
 Preliminary results were presented at the 2017 International Workshop on Konservat-Lagerstätten in Cork, Ireland.